-If the student and instructor come to a disagreement regarding their approved accommodations, he or she are encouraged to discuss their concerns with the Disability Services Coordinator.
-The Disability Services Coordinator will attempt to resolve the matter by addressing the faculty member, involved parties, and/or appropriate Dean of the Division.
-The student and other involved parties, will be notified by the Office of Disability Services with a resolution within ten (10) business days.
-See (FLD LOCAL) A student may take further action if he or she does not believe that the matter has been resolved by notifying the Dean of Student Services & Accessibility, and the ADA/ Section 504 Coordinator for matters regarding discrimination based on disability at (361) 354-2712.
+If the student and instructor come to a disagreement regarding their approved accommodations, they are encouraged to discuss their concerns with the Director of Accessibility Services.
+They will attempt to resolve the matter by addressing the faculty member, involved parties, and/or appropriate Dean of the Division.
+The student and other involved parties will be notified by the Office of Accessibility Services (OAS) with a resolution within ten (10) business days.
+(See FLD LOCAL)

+A student may take further action if they do not believe that the matter has been resolved by notifying the Dean of Student Services & Accessibility, and the ADA/ Section 504 Coordinator, for matters regarding discrimination based on disability at (361) 354-2300.

-Grievance Against the Office of Disability Services (cont.)
+Grievance Against the Office of Accessibility Services

-The student is encouraged to resolve his/ her complaint informally with the Disability Services Coordinator before filing a formal grievance.
+The student is encouraged to resolve their complaint informally with the Director of Accessibility Services before filing a formal grievance.

 If a resolution cannot be reached, the student should contact the Dean of Student Services & Accessibility to further discuss and seek a resolution.
-After conducting an investigation, the Dean of Student Services & Accessibility will inform the student and involved parties of the progress and findings within ten (10) business days.
-A student has the right to bypass the Office of Disability Services and go directly to the Dean of Student Services & Accessibility for resolution.
+After investigating, the Dean of Student Services & Accessibility will inform the student and involved parties of the progress and findings within ten (10) business days.
+A student has the right to bypass the Office of Accessibility Services and go directly to the Dean of Student Services & Accessibility for resolution.